MattSegal/devblog/content/is-django-too-slow.md

 ![benchmark]({attach}img/benchmark.png)

-These results are interesting in the same way that it's interesting that a man once ate [73 hotdogs in 10 minutes](https://nathansfamous.com/the-stand/hdec-fun-facts/).
-"Huh, cool...
-I guess" sums up my reaction.
-Why do I find these numbers so underwhelming?
-It's because they're irrelevant to practical web development.
-PHP Laravel, the worst performing framework on this chart still served **76 requests per second** on a $5/month webserver.
-With baseline numbers like that, what does it matter if NodeJS served 3000 requests per second?
-It's like saying some guy ate 200 hotdogs in 10 minutes instead of 73.
-Yeah, I get it, it's a lot of hotdogs: _who cares_?
-Given that this kind of test is a little silly, what kind of performance metrics should you pay attention to when working on your Django app?
+I think these kind of measurements are irrelevant to practical web development.
+There are a few factors to consider:

+- Is the metric being measured actually of interest?
+What's a good baseline?
+Is 100 requests per seconds good, or pathetic?
+Is 3000 requests/s practically better than 600 requests/s?
+- Is the test representative of an actual web app workload?
+In this case, how often do we just send a static "hello world" JSON to users?
+- Are we comparing apples to apples?
+For example, ExpressJS has 3 layers of relatively simple middleware enabled by default, wheras Django provides a larger stack of middleware features, "out of the box"
+- Has each technology been set up correctly?
+Was Gunicorn, for example, run with an optimal number of workers?

+This kind of naive comparsison is a little misleading and it's hard to use it to make practical decisions.
+So, what kind of performance metrics should you pay attention to when working on your Django app?

 ## What do you mean by "performance"?